ANIME305/Anime-GAN-tensorflow/README.md

 https://arxiv.org/abs/1809.11096?context=cs.LG

-The BIGGAN was trained in batchsize=64 and cost 16GB GPU memory.
+The BIGGAN was trained in batchsize=64 and cost 16GB GPU memory (batchsize=32 cost 10GB GPU memory for 1080Ti).
 It needs only 10000 steps for training.

 ### results